JLLeitschuh/automated-disclosure/README.md

 ### Infrastructure

-The goal of this repository is to help a security researcher that leverages GitHub Security Advisories provide regular notifications about an impending disclosure to
+The goal of this repository is to help a security researcher that leverages GitHub Security Advisories provide regular notifications about an impending disclosure to the organization with the vulnerable component.